 Because these ideas are designed to be put into action, I’m happy to help you consider and implement any of them.
 I’d be honored to come alongside as you guide your people into obedience relative to one of the greatest challenges and opportunities of our generation.

-This article written by Shane Bennett and was originally published as a blog post.
+This article, written by Shane Bennett, was originally published as a blog post.
 See the blog for contact information.